superlou/superlou.github.io/content/jumper-t8sg-v2.0-plus-review/index.md

 tags = ["quadcopters"]
 +++

-The Jumper T8SG V2.0 Plus is a multi-protocol remotes with hall-effect gimbals commonly available near the $100 (USD) price point.
+The Jumper T8SG V2.0 Plus is a multi-protocol remotes with Hall-effect gimbals commonly available near the $100 (USD) price point.
 It supports the Bayang protocol without any additional modules, which is perfect for the E011C I’ve been flying.
 At this price, it is a very interesting option for those just getting into flying but tired of toy remotes.

 <!-- more -->